csrug/ruby-sentiments/jankubr/events/README.md

 Policy objects
 --------------
 Access rights are controlled by policy objects, one for each controller.
 EventsPolicy is a child of Policy that has the basic setup.
-In EventsPolicy you only whitelist actions that the current user can acess.
+In EventsPolicy you only whitelist actions that the current user can access.
 This can also depend on the record that they currently work on.
 Policies are also used in views to show/hide action links, e.g. allowed?(:destroy, event).
 Policies can also scope collections based on what the current user can see.